 Complete Section A of the Outbound Exchange Referee Form and give it to your referees at least two weeks before the application deadline.
 Your referees will submit their references directly to the International Office.

 If you intend to apply to a US university through ISEP, you must have two academic referees who are university staff members, and they should complete the ISEP Academic Reference instead of the Outbound Exchange Referee Form.

 ISEP Academic Reference (677 KB) (complete only if applying to an ISEP university in the USA)

+You can find links to the host institution's course catalogs on each of our partner's pages.
 When selecting papers/course/modules at the host university, check that what you are selecting is available to exchange students.
 Many universities have restrictions on what exchange students can study, and often have specific lists which students can choose from.
-If you are unsure, check with the Student Mobility Coordinator.

 Choose papers you would like to study at the host university.
 It is strongly recommended that you choose several back-up paper choices.
-If you are applying to be considered for more than one university or campus, you will need to select the papers you’d like to study at each university/campus.
+Send a Host University Paper Selection form for each university you are applying to attend to the Student Mobility Coordinator who will advise you of the next step in the process.